OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp1.md

 ## 5. Grading

-- Programming: 70%
+- Programming: 70% \

-	There are 4 test cases: 1 public and 3 private
+	There are 4 test cases: 1 public and 3 private\
 	1. Public test case `mp1.c`: 25%
 	2. Private test cases: 15% each

-- Handwritting: 30%
+- Handwriting: 30%
-	There are three questions in handwritting assignment.
+	There are three questions in handwritting assignment.\
 	* For some questions, writing a simple code may help